-This is one of the most incredible restaurants in Hong Kong.
-It’s a floating restaurant in the typhoon shelter in Causeway Bay.
-The kitchen is on a ramshackle boat, and the only way to get to it is on another boat.
-The restaurant operates several of these little boats outfitted with dining tables and chairs; each boat can accommodate anywhere from two to 10 or so diners.
-You have to call ahead and reserve a boat, which you’ll board from a sketchy, very grungy section of the pier.
-Then a really old Chinese woman with the strength of 10 rugged men rows the boat over to the kitchen and ties the boats together.
+The restaurant operates several of these old boats outfitted with dining tables and chairs; each boat can accommodate anywhere from two to 10 or so diners.
+You have to call ahead and reserve a “table,” which you’ll board from a sketchy, very grungy section of the pier.
+It will feel like you’re in the wrong place, but this is it.
+A really old Chinese woman with the strength of 10 rugged men rows the boat over to the kitchen and ties the boats together.

 Fair warning: You must love garlic to eat here.
 And it’s critical that someone in your party be able to speak Cantonese.
 Nobody at this operation speaks English.